ContriHUB/TravelBuddy/README.md

 1. Clone the repository: `git clone https://github.com/admirerr/TravelBuddy.git`
 2. Install the necessary packages: `pip install google-cloud-speech google-cloud-texttospeech google-cloud-translate`
 3. Go to Google Console and create a new project.
-Enable 'Cloud Speech-to-Text API', 'Cloud Text-to-Speech API' and 'Cloud Translation API' in the Enabled APIs & services section.
+Enable `Cloud Speech-to-Text API`, `Cloud Text-to-Speech API` and `Cloud Translation API` in the Enabled APIs & services section.
-4. Download the credentials.json file from Google Cloud Platform and place it in the root directory of the project.
+4. Download the `credentials.json` file from Google Cloud Platform and place it in the root directory of the project.
 Remember to provide the location of this downloaded file in place of `Path-to-the-Credentials-file`.
 5. Open terminal and run the model by using command `python translate.py`.